Free will, guidance and destiny explained

 In order to recognise that Allah Almighty only wishes good for us, we need to understand aqeedah and His attributes.

-Allah is Aleem (All Knowledgeable) and Al Qadeer (the All Powerful) and al Hakeem (the All Wise).
-If we do not distinguish between these there attributes we can become confused.
+Allah is Aleem (All Knowledgeable) and Qadeer (the All Powerful) and Hakeem (All Wise).
+If we do not distinguish between these three attributes, we can become confused.

 He created us and knew what our choices would be and who would end up in hell or Jannah.
 The fact that Allah Almighty knows our destiny does not mean that He chose it for us, this would be to misunderstand free will and attribute our destiny to Allah Almighty.
 The fact that He knows what will happen in the future does not mean He forced you to do it.
 Like a time machine which recorded what happened in the future, but did not force people to do it.

-Abu Dharr reported: The Messenger of Allah, (peace be on him) said:
+Abu Dharr (may Allah be pleased with him) reported that the Messenger of Allah (peace be on him) said:

 Allah Almighty said: O my servants, I have forbidden injustice for myself and I have forbidden it among you, so do not oppress one another.
 (Muslim)